 |La Baronnie Manoir||Self Catering||Saturday||3||6||3||2 cots available for babies|

-Entry to this quirky property is either via one of the two doors from the verandah into the large kitchen and diner with inglenook fireplace with a range cooker, separate oven and integrated dishwasher and fridge freezer.
+Entry to this stunning property is either via one of the two doors from the verandah into the large kitchen and diner with inglenook fireplace with a range cooker, separate oven and integrated dishwasher and fridge freezer.

 Downstairs also comprises a large living room with logburner and fireplace, comfy reclining leather sofas and a Juliet balcony with views towards the pool and the Dordogne valley.

 Entry can also be by the front door which is upstairs.
 This floor comprises three bedrooms all with shutters; the master bedroom with king-size bed, dual aspect views and includes a double-ended freestanding bath, wash basin and shower cubicle within the bedroom.
 The toilet is separate in the hallway.